Marklin2289/polygon-learning/markdown/pyth/PYTH_EXCHANGE.md

 import {Jupiter, RouteInfo, TOKEN_LIST_URL} from '@jup-ag/core';
 ```

+---

 # 🏦 Associated Token Accounts

-Working with SPL tokens on Solana can be tricky, but we'll go over the fundamentals quickly so you're up to speed.
+Working with SPL tokens on Solana can be a little intimidating at first, but we'll quickly go over the fundamentals so you're up to speed.
 You can get more details from the [Solana docs on the topic](https://spl.solana.com/associated-token-account) if you're interested.
+This process is handled transparently by the Orca and Jupiter SDKs when swapping tokens.

 An Associated Token Account ("ATA") is an account owned by the SPL Token Program, associated with your public key.
 It is where SPL tokens of a specific mint address are stored and the balances can be viewed on most Solana block explorers. [solscan.io](https://solscan.io) has a tab on the account display page which will list your owned token balances.

-Without going into too much detail, an ATA is required for Solana users to hold tokens.
-All we're doing here is using a couple of `Token` class methods, `getAssociatedTokenAddress` and `createAssociatedTokenAccountInstruction`.
+Without going into too much detail, an ATA is required for Solana users to hold SPL tokens.
+The address of the Token Account can be derived from a public key and the mint address of the token.
+All we're doing here is illustrating the process using a couple of `Token` class methods: `getAssociatedTokenAddress` and `createAssociatedTokenAccountInstruction`.
 You don't need to read the code block below unless you want to see how those functions are being used.
 The [Solana Cookbook](https://solanacookbook.com) is a useful resource for code snippets related to SPL tokens.

+`transactionSolscan` is just a helper function we've provided to easily turn a transaction signature (or "hash") into a usable link to the solscan.io block explorer.
+You can find it in `components/protocols/pyth/lib/index.ts`.

 ```typescript
 // components/protocols/pyth/lib/swap.ts